-However, there’s a population of students without a home internet connection or frequent access to one or more devices.
-They’re getting lost in what’s called the “homework gap.”
-Our experts take a look at the students most affected by tech integration into school curricula and what’s being done to close this gap.
+However, there’s a population of students without consistent access to vital technology.
+They’re getting lost in what’s being called the “homework gap.”
+Let’s take a look at the students most affected by tech integration into school curricula and what’s being done to close this chasm.

 Who is affected by the homework gap?

-In a recent study by Pew Research Center, kids ages 6 to 17 were surveyed to find out whether or not recent surges in technological adoption have helped close the homework gap.
+In a recent analysis by Pew Research Center, kids ages 6 to 17 were surveyed to find out whether or not recent surges in technological adoption have helped close the homework gap.
 Unfortunately, findings show that certain demographics are more likely to have trouble completing their homework due to limited digital access.

 - Black and Hispanic teens from lower-income households are most likely to face school-related problems due to limited internet access

-- 1/4 of black teens say they are unable to complete homework because they don’t have reliable equipment or an internet connection
+- One out of four black teens say they are unable to complete homework because they don’t have reliable equipment or an internet connection

 - 24% of teens with a family income of less than $30,000 per year do not have the necessary equipment or internet connection to complete assignments

-Additional expert research found that students that are unable to access the necessary equipment or internet connection to complete assignments must look outside the home.
+The study found that one in 10 students unable to access the necessary equipment or internet connection to complete assignments must look outside the home.
 This additional barrier to attend online classes poses unnecessary health threats to students if they’re unable to complete work from home.

 - 21% of black teens report needing to use public Wi-Fi on occasion to make up for the necessary resources not available at home